Elephants, found in both Africa and Asia, are vital to maintaining the rich biodiversity of the ecosystems that they share with other species.

 2. What's the difference between Asian and African elephants?

-Asian and African elephants differ in both size and the shape of their ears.
-Asian elephants are smaller than their African brethren, and their ears are straight at the bottom, distinct from the large fan-shaped ears of the African species.
-Only some Asian male elephants have tusks, while African elephants—both male and female—sport the ivory.
+There are more than 10 physical characteristics that differentiate Asian and African elephants.
+For example, Asian elephants are smaller than their African brethren, and their ears are straight at the bottom, distinct from the large fan-shaped ears of the African species.
+Only some male Asian elephants have tusks, while African elephants—both male and female—grow tusks.

 3. Do elephants have a dominant tusk?